article

 Shadow IT can also occur when users create websites outside the corporate domain for development or one-off projects.
 Bring-your-own-device (BYOD) and working from home are other sources of shadow IT.

 As the examples below illustrate, shadow IT does not mean the resources are inherently non-secure.
-The issue with their use lies in the fact that IT does not know they exist and, therefore, cannot protect them.
+The issue with their use lies in the fact that IT does not know they exist and, therefore, cannot protect the organization from them.
 Common examples of shadow IT include:

 Any application used for business purposes without involving the IT group, such as applications for: